samsonpaul/jack.ly/README.md

 is both a directory and a route.

 You can create as many sections as you want.
-All sections are stored in a dictionary with all of the posts for each section.
-Because of this, it's easy to retrieve both a list of sections and the posts for that section.
+All sections are stored in a dictionary with all of the items for each section.
+Because of this, it's easy to retrieve both a list of sections and the items for that section.

 To create a section, simply place a directory in the `sections` directory,